The Seal of Nehahra: Plot

 The film begins in late 2109.
 At the Slipgate Complex in Dallas, Texas, the military are overseeing development of a teleporter called a Slipgate.
 The top-ranking officer at the installation is General Blake.
 Another General, McQuiggan, has sent detachments of Grunts and Enforcers to the Complex for security purposes; these being genetically engineered soldiers with lowered intelligence and a killing instinct, brought on by electronic brain implants.
-Blake threatens to resign unless the Grunts leave, as he believes it is dangerous to toy with nature.
+Blake threatens to resign unless the Grunts leave, as he believes that it is dangerous to toy with nature.
 The Enforcer commander shares his apprehensions.
 Another new arrival is Major "Bent" Benton, a swaggering officer whom the soldiers immediately dislike.

 Eventually, the scientists perfect the Slipgate and begin using it to transport equipment between bases.
 The film then jumps ahead to 2110, when Major Bent unwisely orders the activation of an overheated Slipgate.
 The heat causes a malfunction which sends several crates of demolition equipment into another dimension, to an area which was occupied by an Ogre.
 The Slipgate automatically brings the Ogre back to the Complex, where it is met by a party of soldiers led by the misanthropic Sergeant Lawrence Maxwell, who has a supernatural ability to translate any language.
 It communicates its peaceful intent to Maxwell, but a God-fearing soldier mortally wounds it as it flees back to its home dimension through the Slipgate.
 His dying words identify the humans, as "naked Knights"—Knights being a militaristic, humanoid species that enforces control over the Ogres.

 They report the murder to the Knights, who express dismay at Maxwell's translating abilities; this skill is exclusive to the Immortal race, which was thought to have died out.
 The Knights in turn report to the cultists of the god Shub-Niggurath, who order an invasion of the human dimension.
 Meanwhile, a military hearing was held to assess the aliens' intentions during the transporter incident, in which Maxwell defends the Ogre's innocence, but is discredited as a witness when Major Bent, using classified intel leaked to him by his father, Senator Bentley, reveals that Lieutenant Maxwell went against orders by retreating and persuading others to do the same during a doomed battle five years prior.
 The knights teleport to a base in Tucson and slaughter all of its occupants.
 While doing so, they discover that both Grunts and Enforcers can be bent to their will through their military implants.
 Using Jack Torres, an ex-Navy Seal with remote viewing abilities, Blake identifies Shub-Niggurath as the leader of the Knights.
 McQuiggan sends soldiers into the other dimension, including Maxwell and Corporal Phil, an annoying joker, against Blake's protests.